Edrusb/LinuxQoS/README.md

 we say htb class to provide hierarchical QoS (aka nested QoS) it also provides priority queuing, there is alternative like pure priority queuing and so on we have been user filter bases on FW MARK, there is many other way to setup filter

+# Examples
+the example subdirectory contains several scripts that were functionning at a time, you can use them as a base of